SSO Configuration Examples

 Pre-requisites:

-• You must have Organization Administrator access to Viedoc.
+• Organization Admin access to Viedoc.

 Step-by-step guide